thecodingmachine/docker-images-nodejs/README.md

 ## Contributing

-The Dockerfiles and the README are generated from a template using [Orbit](https://github.com/gulien/orbit).
+The Dockerfiles are generated from a template using [Orbit](https://github.com/gulien/orbit).

-If you want to modify a Dockerfile or the README, you should instead edit the `utils/Dockerfile.blueprint` or `utils/README.blueprint.md` and then run the command:
+If you want to modify a Dockerfile you should instead edit the `utils/Dockerfile.blueprint`and then run the command:

 ```bash
 $ orbit run generate